 • Encourage customers and visitors to wear face coverings, for example through signage, if your event is likely to include enclosed and crowded spaces.

 • Display an NHS QR code where practicable so that visitors can check in using the NHS COVID-19 app.

 • Use the NHS COVID Pass in high risk settings to help to limit the risk of infection, this includes event attendees providing a negative LFT, or PCR taken within the previous 48 hours, proof of being fully vaccinated in the UK or evidence of natural immunity by having COVID-19 infections with a positive PCR in the previous 6 months.

 • Consider asking employees to get tested regularly.

 • Consider the use of crowd management including and use of stewards, zoning and wristbands.

 • Put in place a communications plan to ensure relevant information on COVID-19 measures is communicated to attendees before and during the event.

 For all event applications, see the event application process information below and note that this process can take up to 12 weeks.

-GOVERNMENT GUIDANCE UPDATES
+GOVERNMENT GUIDANCE UPDATES AND USEFUL LINKS

 For all updated government information - https://www.gov.uk/coronavirus